-Revenue Category Description FY 2020/21 Source of Funds Ongoing Source of Funds Other Revenue This action recognizes anticipated revenue from unclaimed special assessment district funds.
-Finance staff have identified 39 special assessment districts originally formed between 1958 and 1996 with remaining balances.
-All improvements to be financed by these districts have been completed, the City no longer levies assessments within any of these districts, and any debt secured by the assessments levied within these districts has been retired.
-The resolution regarding the treatment of these balances as unclaimed funds is scheduled for City Council consideration on October 13, 2020.
-3,800,000 Transfer from the Streets and Highways Capital Fund This action establishes a transfer from the Streets and Highways Capital Fund to reflect the return of funding for the Public Right-of-Way Landscaping Improvement capital project that is proposed for elimination.
+Revenue Category Description FY 2020/21 Source of Funds Ongoing Source of Funds Fines and Penalties The action reduces the fines and penalties revenue estimate by \$250,000 (from \$1,570,000 to \$1,320,000).
+As a result of COVID-19, many of the normal city activities are not occurring as planned, which has reduced the fines and penalties collections.
+This reduction includes adjustments to collection charges (\$150,000), traffic and vehicle code fines (\$74,000), and library fines (\$24,000).
+(250,000) Transfer from the Streets and Highways Capital Fund This action establishes a transfer from the Streets and Highways Capital Fund to reflect the return of funding for the Public Right-of-Way Landscaping Improvement capital project that is proposed for elimination.
 This project, which is budgeted in the Streets & Highways Capital Fund and was funded by the General Fund, supports the purchase of hanging baskets and artificial flowers that are on the light poles along El Camino Real (ECR).
 Because this project was supported by the General Fund, the savings from eliminating the project would be returned to the General Fund.
-209,556 Transfer from the Parking Maintenance District Fund This action establishes a transfer from the Parking Maintenance District Fund to reflect savings in that fund that can be returned to the General Fund.
+204,857 Transfer from the Parking Maintenance District Fund This action establishes a transfer from the Parking Maintenance District Fund to reflect savings in that fund that can be returned to the General Fund.
 Budget actions in that fund include turning off the Franklin Mall fountains and reducing sweeping services for the sidewalks and parking lots of the mall.
 Because these expenditures in the District are funded by the General Fund, the savings from these proposals can be returned to the General Fund.
-19,400 19,400 Total Revenue Adjustments (15,397,044) (6,074,600)
+6,000 19,400 Total Revenue Adjustments (17,281,971) (374,600)

-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Non-Personnel Reduction This proposal reduces the Non-Personnel budget by \$171,000, broken down as follows: 0.00 (171,000) (81,000) - Emergency Response Program (\$76,000): a reduction of \$75,000 for one- time fire station maintenance, resulting in deferred maintenance; and a \$1,000 contractual services reduction for Fireflex wellness program moving online. - Administration Program (\$59,000): a one-time reduction of \$10,000 for recruitment activities; a reduction of \$25,000 for operating supplies; and a reduction of \$24,000 for conferences and training. - Emergency Services Program (\$5,000): a reduction of \$5,000 for conferences. - Training Program (\$31,000): a reduction of \$21,000 in the education reimbursement program; a reduction of \$5,000 in recruitment testing; and a one-time reduction of \$5,000 for Fire Academy supplies.
+Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Non-Personnel Reduction This proposal reduces the Non-Personnel budget by \$171,000, broken down as follows: 0.00 (171,000) (81,000) - Emergency Response Program (\$76,000): a reduction of \$75,000 for one-time fire station maintenance, resulting in deferred maintenance; and a \$1,000 contractual services reduction for Fireflex wellness program moving online. - Administration Program (\$59,000): a one-time reduction of \$10,000 for recruitment activities; a reduction of \$25,000 for operating supplies; and a reduction of \$24,000 for conferences and training. - Emergency Services Program (\$5,000): a reduction of \$5,000 for conferences. - Training Program (\$31,000): a reduction of \$21,000 in the education reimbursement program; a reduction of \$5,000 in recruitment testing; and a one-time reduction of \$5,000 for Fire Academy supplies.
+Elimination of Quality Improvement Nurse This proposal eliminates the 0.75 Quality Improvement (QI) Nurse (\$123,319).

-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Fire Department Restructuring: Analytical Support/ Elimination of Quality Improvement Nurse This proposal eliminates the 0.75 Quality Improvement (QI) Nurse (\$123,319) and 1.0 Office Specialist IV (\$128,929) positions and adds 1.0 Management Analyst (\$177,854) to more effectively restructure the resources in the Fire Department.
-The Fire Department currently does not have a dedicated position with management level analytical skills.
-A Management Analyst will provide much needed capacity to assemble, analyze and interpret data and information related to Fire Department's operations, response metrics and overall service delivery.
 The QI Nurse position has been vacant since its creation in FY 2017 to address QI issues and manage 911 ambulance transport.
 In the absence of a QI Nurse, the EMS division Battalion Chief has assumed responsibility for the QA/QI program.
-Currently, SCFD provides ambulance transportation infrequently and only for critically ill patients.
+Currently, the Fire Department provides ambulance transportation infrequently and only for critically ill patients.
 Should the frequency of ambulance transportation increase and service delivery changed, the QI Nurse position will be re-evaluated at that time.
-The Office Specialist IV position recently became vacant due to a retirement and the work completed by this position will be redistributed and assumed by remaining Administration Program staff.
-The elimination of this position and the addition of the Management Analyst better serves the administrative needs of the department.
-(0.75) (84,394) (84,394)
+(0.75) (123,319) (123,319)